D0T-B0X/FluX/README.md

 - OpenGL 4.6 capable GPU/driver (GLSL 4.60)
 - GLFW3 development package and pkg-config

-GLAD and GLM are included in this repository, so you do not need to install them separately.
+GLAD and GLM are vendored under [include/](include/) so no separate install is required.

 ## Build
 ```bash